FlaccidMember/Concrete-Construction/README.md

 This is the Curved Ramps segment of the Concrete Construction mods.
 When installed along side "Concrete Construction", it will provide a single tier 2 milestone to unlock the curved ramp components of the Concrete Construction mods.

+If you have any questions, contact me (FishFace) via the Satisfactory modders discord.

 This repo contains 5 main folders: